What has changed in your life since you became a mother?

 After eight years being a fashion editor at Marie Claire I quit and started as a freelance fashion stylist.
 So I’m currently fully in search of that balance.
 I do think that it always will be difficult for me to maintain a balance and be “good” on all the fronts.
 I wouldn’t like to stop doing what I do.
-I get very happy when I’m working on a project with a great team and everything turns out simply perfect.
+Happy is what I am when I’m working on a project with a great team and everything turns out simply perfect.
 But my boys and Ian are and will always be my number one.
-With them I’m the happiest version of myself.
+With them, I’m the happiest version of myself.

 Do you have any family traditions/rituals?